TL;DR

 Q1: What happens if I have an accident and I am not insured in the UK?
 A: Driving without at least third-party insurance is a serious criminal offence in the UK.
 If you cause an accident, you will be personally liable for all costs.
 This includes repairs to other vehicles and property, and potentially millions of pounds in compensation for serious injuries.
 You will also face prosecution, leading to an unlimited fine, 6-8 penalty points on your licence, and a potential driving ban.
 The police also have the power to seize and destroy your vehicle.

 Q2: Will a windscreen repair claim affect my no-claims discount (NCD)?
-A: Generally, no. Most comprehensive policies in the UK allow you to claim for windscreen repair or replacement without it affecting your NCD.
+A: Generally, no. more comprehensive policies in the UK allow you to claim for windscreen repair or replacement without it affecting your NCD.
 This is a specific benefit included in the cover.
-However, you will usually have to pay a small excess (typically £75-£150), and making multiple windscreen claims in a short period could influence the premium your insurer offers at renewal.
+However, you will usually have to pay a small excess (typically £75-£150), and making multiple windscreen claims in a short period could influence the premium your insurer offers at renewal. (illustrative estimate)

 Q4: What is the difference between 'market value' and 'agreed value' on a motor policy?
 A: 'Market value' is the standard for most policies.
-It means that if your car is written off, the insurer will pay you the cost of replacing it with one of a similar make, model, age, and condition at the time of the claim.
+It means that if your car is written off, the insurer may pay you the cost of replacing it with one of a similar make, model, age, and condition at the time of the claim.
 'Agreed value' is a specific sum that you and the insurer agree your car is worth when you take out the policy.
 This is common for classic, modified, or rare cars where the market value might not reflect their true worth.
-An agreed value policy typically costs more but provides certainty on the payout amount.
+An agreed value policy typically costs more but provides certainty on the claim payment amount.

 Q5: If another driver hits me and it's their fault, will my premium still go up?
 A: Potentially, yes.
 Even if you make a 'non-fault' claim where the other driver's insurer pays for everything, your insurer may still slightly increase your premium at renewal.
 Their data may suggest that drivers who are involved in any type of incident (fault or not) are statistically more likely to be involved in a future incident.
 However, the increase will be minimal compared to that of an at-fault claim, and your NCD will not be affected.

 Don't wait for an incident to find out if your motor insurance is up to the task.
-Protect yourself from the £3,500+ hidden cost of driving risks.
+Protect yourself from the £3,500+ hidden cost of driving risks. (illustrative estimate)

 [Get Your Free, No-Obligation Motor Insurance Quote from WeCovr Today]